tsingui/DSL-AC68U/release/src/router/curl/docs/HSTS.md

 # HSTS support

-HTTP Strict-Transport-Security.
-Added as experimental in curl 7.74.0.
-Supported "for real" since 7.77.0.
+curl features **EXPERIMENTAL** support for the Strict-Transport-Security: HTTP header.
+Added in curl 7.74.0

 ## Standard